 Technovation offers girls around the world the opportunity to learn the skills they need to emerge as tech entrepreneurs and leaders.
 Every year we invite girls to identify a problem in their community, and then challenge them to solve it.

-Girls work in teams to build both a mobile app and a business plan to launch that app, supported by mentors and guided by our curriculum.
+Girls work in teams to develop a mobile app and a business plan, supported by mentors and guided by our curriculum.